Valencia-oh/PKMN-Jade/README.md

 ### Credits
 - The majority of systems would not work without the use of the CSE engine, so shout out to all the devs on there
 - Falinks, Volcarona, and Applin line Sprites are from Sage Deoxys
-- nuukiie made the Togekiss, Mamoswine, and Honchkrow spites plus the Galvantula, and Wingull lines
+- nuukiie made the Togekiss, Mamoswine, and Honchkrow spites plus the Galvantula, Manectric, and Wingull lines
 - Maschiff and Mabosstiff use edited versions of Egg3ggEgg's sprites
 - Pokecrystal devs for making the code so easy to use and providing numerous incredibly helpful tutorials